senacor/code-and-play-full-stack/tasks/tasks.md

     # or http
     git clone https://github.com/senacor/code-and-play-full-stack.git

-Checkout branch 'code-camp'.

-    git checkout code-camp
+You are on branch 'master'.

+Import/open the project in your IDE.
+ - For IDEA: `File / Open` and select the `pom.xml` in the root of the git repository.
+ - For Eclipse: `File / Import`, choose `Existing Maven Project` and select the root folder of the git repository.

+For Eclipse users: Make sure you installed the [Kotlin Plugin](http://marketplace.eclipse.org/content/kotlin-plugin-eclipse)

 ### 1.2 - Build and run it
-Build the application with maven.
+Build the application with Maven (run Maven install).

     cd services
     mvn clean install

-### 1.3 - Use your IDE
-Open the project in your IDE.
- - For IDEA: `File / Open` and select the `pom.xml` in the root of the git repository.
- - For Eclipse: `File / Import`, choose `Existing Maven Project` and select the root folder of the git repository.

 Run the application directly in your IDE.
- - Run the class `ChatApplication`.
+ - Run the `main` method of class `ChatApplication`.

-You should see now the following log enties:
+You should see now the following log entries:

     Tomcat started on port(s): 8080 (http) with context path '' Started ChatApplication in 3.913 seconds (JVM running for 4.447)